deb-intel/InnerSourceDeb/guidelines/code-reviews.rst

 Atomic Flow
 ============

-Consider starting with a prompt like one below.
+Consider starting with a prompt like:

 * How do Classes instantiate objects that are needed to process data?
 Are class attributes properly introspected?
 * Which Class instantiation dependencies exist (outside scope of code)?